-Does the idea of road tripping around Spain excite you?
+Does the idea of road tripping around the cities in Spain excite you?
 Or are you a little nervous, new roads to master, tolls to be paid, where to park and where to go?
 It is natural to feel a little nervous, driving in Spain can be a bit crazy.

 Perhaps you remember when actress Gwyneth Paltrow and Chef Mario Batali made a 13-part TV series back in 2008 called “Spain On the Road Again.”
 They made the trip to Spain with food writer Mark Bittman and actress Claudio Bassols and visited many places in Spain during their adventures.

 Since then, road-tripping around Spain is something we have always wanted to do.
 Did you see the popular series?
 They had wild times driving convertibles, eating tapas, drinking, eating some more and exploring Spanish culture.

 We were recently chatting with some friends of ours about travelling together again.
 We all just happened to be in Spain at the same time.
 Could we replicate something similar?
 Of course, we could!
 It would not be the same itinerary and not in a Mercedes convertible.
 We would not enjoy the same restaurants or bars but we could make it our own!

 If you are road tripping around Spain you have to have a theme song don’t you?
 So what better than Willie Nelson’s “On The Road Again?”
 As we departed Madrid that warm Saturday morning after spending 2 days seeing the attractions, we started singing but really all we could remember is the chorus.
 I am not sure whether we can put it down to old age or just that it is the only part of the song we ever knew in the first place.
 We will go with the latter!
 Our Spanish road trip turned out to the best road trip ever!
 With four of us in the car we knew that 4 large pieces of luggage would be a bit of a squeeze, so we had to plan our packing carefully and only pack what we really needed.